Bio-Inspired Underwater ROV

 Overview

-This is an ongoing research project in collaboration with the SeNSE Lab at Northwestern University with the aim to embody the sensory-motor loop of seal to understand the cognitive effects of the percieved data from the wiskers.
+This research is part of the SeNSE Lab at Northwestern University, with the aim to embody the sensory-motor loop of seals.
+The objective is to understand and emulate the cognitive processes of seal driven by its whiskers.

-So, I am developing an Underwater ROV system with seal-inspired whiskers’ array mounting, to emulate the perception information observed by Seals in real life and develop decision making model based on that information.
-The final objective is to build an ROV capable of autonomously persuing a moving object, underwater, based solely on wiskers’ perception.
+Thus, I developed an Underwater ROV system with seal-inspired whiskers’ array mounting, to emulate the perception information observed by Seals in real life and develop decision making model based on that information.
+The intent is to understand signal vibrations of each tag caused by the water ripples hitting the soft-robotic wisker system and correlate it to the physical movement of ROV.

 SealBot